lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * DTag: Datagram Tag.
 This SCHC Fragmentation header field is set to the same value for all SCHC Fragments carrying the same IPv6 datagram.

-* Dw: Dw: Downlink direction for compression/decompression in both sides, from SCHC C/D in the network to SCHC C/D in the Dev.
+* Dw: Downlink direction for compression/decompression in both sides, from SCHC C/D in the network to SCHC C/D in the Dev.

 * FCN: Fragment Compressed Number.
 This SCHC Fragmentation header field carries an efficient representation of a larger-sized